 Inflammatory bowel disease is sometimes confused with irritable bowel syndrome (IBS), a term reserved for gastrointestinal disorders in human patients.
-You may also hear the term stress colitis when discussing GI signs, which is used to describe acute disturbances of the colon caused by stress.
+You may also hear the term “stress colitis,” which is used to describe acute (sudden, short-term) disturbances of the colon caused by stress.

 What Are The Clinical Signs of IBD In Cats?

-- Blood in stool
+Blood in the stool

-- Mucous in stool
+Mucus in the stool

-- Straining in the litterbox
+Straining in the litterbox

 Is IBD in Cats Painful?

-- Vitamin B testing
+Vitamin B12 testing

-- Pancreatic Test(s) (eg. lipase test, trypsin-like immunoreactivity test)
+Pancreatic tests (e.g., lipase test, trypsin-like immunoreactivity test)

-- Biopsy (via endoscope)
+Biopsy (via endoscope)

-- Abdominal Exploratory Surgery (in rare cases)
+Abdominal exploratory surgery (in rare cases)